C2.2 Determine what needs to be added to or subtracted from addition and subtraction expressions to make them equivalent.

 Present students with the following problem:

 A gardener plants tulip bulbs in two beds.
-In one, he plants 5 red tulip bulbs and 5 yellow tulip bulbs.
-In the other, he plants 3 orange tulip bulbs and 6 blue tulip bulbs.
+5 red tulip bulbs and 5 yellow tulip bulbs are planted in one bed.
+3 orange tulip bulbs and 6 blue tulip bulbs are planted in the other bed.

 Ask students to first represent 5 + 5 in a ten frame, then 3 + 6 in another ten frame.
 Draw students' attention to the inequality (5 + 5 ≠ 3 + 6), then to the nature of the inequality relationship between the two frames (5 + 5 > 3 + 6).

-Ask students to demonstrate what the gardener could do if he or she wanted to have an equal amount of tulips in each bed.
+Ask students to demonstrate what the gardener could do if they wanted to have an equal amount of tulips in each bed.

 The gardener could remove 1 red tulip bulb from the bed containing 10 tulip bulbs.